Manabesu/Manabesu/README.md

 </div>

 <p align="center">I am a 0th Year undergraduate student.
-I aspire to be a valuable resource in society; help develop software that is going to meet individual client needs
+I aspire to be a valuable resource in society; help develop software to improve experience of others.
-  as well as my passions and personal freedom.
 Being pragmatic by nature, I inhabit an up help desire and straight forward outlook.
 As a self-proclaimed lifelong learner, I believe in constant learning and exploring new things; wish to travel the world and try every cuisine.
 </p>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------